lelandbatey/resume/resume.md

 - Organizer of CodeDay August 2012, involving marketing, acquiring sponsors, and arranging for speakers and mentors.
 Attended by over 100 students from the Seattle area.

 ## Education
-- Computer Science Bachelor's Degree, Washington State University Tri-Cities
+- Computer Science Bachelor's Degree, Washington State University
     - Graduating autumn 2017